-Source: National Survey of Family Growth (2017)
+Source: National Survey of Family Growth (NSFG, 2017b).

-Note: Estimates of infertility and impaired fecundity may reflect the fertility status of a respondent's partner as well their own. (a) NSFG estimates infertility only among married or cohabiting women and their opposite sex partners aged 15-44 years.
+Note: Estimates of infertility and impaired fecundity may reflect the fertility status of a respondent's partner as well their own. (a) National Survey of Family Growth estimates infertility only among married or cohabiting women and their opposite-sex partners aged 15-44 years.